andresebr/kumodd/README.md

   user: username (optional)
   pass: password (optional)
 ```
-## Meta-data
+## Metadata

-One can change the meta-data fields output by kumodd.
+One can change the metadata fields output by kumodd.
 They are specified by the tag,
 metadata, in config/config.yml shown above.
-The default meta-data are:
+The default metadata are:

 Name			| Description
 ------:			| :-----------